Wellbeing Essentials: Nutrition

 About Rachel Martino

 What you eat determines how you feel and what you accomplish.
-Registered nutritional therapist, change management expert and author Rachel Martino works to help you discover optimum health and performance.
+Registered nutritional therapist, change management expert, and author Rachel Martino works to help you discover optimum health and performance.

 Rachel’s approach combines naturopathic nutrition and functional medicine, which integrates Western and complementary therapies for total body wellness.
-As manager at University College London, she has a unique insight into the challenge of enhancing individual and organisational wellbeing.
+As a manager at University College London, she has a unique insight into the challenge of enhancing individual and organisational wellbeing.

 “A lot of people know that eating better could help their performance,” she says.
 “But they don’t know why or how.”